R J Cooper DFC - Jack Cooper

 The principal target from Malta was Tripoli.
-They made many night raids with the most frequent mission being to hit the “moles” – the breakwaters creating the harbour – and the wharves and store houses that were built on the quays at the shore ends of the moles.
+They made many night raids with the most frequent missions being to hit the “moles” – the breakwaters creating the harbour – and the wharves and store houses that were built on the quays at the shore ends of the moles.

-On the night of 19-20 September, while on a raid to Tripoli bombing the Spanish Mole and Quay and the Karamanli Mole, Jack’s aircraft was hit by anti-aircraft fire which ignited one of the parachute flares carried in the bomb cells.
+On the night of 19-20 September 1941, while on a raid to Tripoli bombing the Spanish Mole and Quay and the Karamanli Mole, Jack’s aircraft was hit by anti-aircraft fire which ignited one of the parachute flares carried in the bomb cells.
 The aircraft was set on fire.
-Jack, as captain, and while continuing to manage the damaged plane, directed other members of the crew how best to get the fire extinguished.
+Jack, as captain, while continuing to manage the damaged plane, directed other members of the crew how best to get the fire extinguished.
 He then brought his aircraft and crew safely back to Malta.
 This feat is mentioned in his DFC citation.

-Late in the night of 25 October 1941, along with eight other Wellingtons, Jack and his crew, with four passengers (all the aircraft had four ground crew passengers) took off from Malta touching down at Shallufa next morning.
+Late on the night of 25 October 1941, along with eight other Wellingtons, Jack and his crew, with four passengers (all the aircraft had four ground crew passengers) took off from Malta touching down at Shallufa next morning.
 A further five aircraft had made the same trip the day before.

 Back at Shallufa